-One of the reasons I have been successful in renting my short-term letting properties is because I don’t simply treat it as a spare apartment that I let out (on Airbnb for example).
+One of the reasons I have been successful in renting my short-term letting properties is that I don’t simply treat it as a spare apartment that I let out (on Airbnb for example).
 I’ve taken the time to create a brand around it.
 Having a brand means you look professional and credible and therefore you’ll get more bookings.

 But what specifically does having a brand mean?

-- Designing a great looking logo
+- Designing a great-looking logo

-- Communicating with guests via my own domain using a professional email signature and well written English
+- Communicating with guests via my own domain using a professional email signature and well-written English

 - Automating things like checking in and communicating instructions to guests

-- Having a great looking website
+- Having a great-looking website

 - Avoiding references to me personally, and referring to our brand